elkins2k/GA_Project1/readme.md

  ```
 ### GOLD
 ```
- - add graphics for stack and disks (DONE...ish - added a background image for the stacks)
+ - add graphics for stack and disks (DONE ...ish - added a background image for the stacks)
  - eliminate buttons and allow player to "pick" a disk and pick a stack (DONE)
  - animate move (DONE)
- - track best score for each series (3 disks, 4 disks, etc)
+ - track best score for each series (3 disks, 4 disks, etc.)
  - allow user to display thier best scores anytime and return to game
- - push thier best scores to twitter or facebook via API????
+ - push their best scores to Twitter or Facebook via API????
  ```
 ## Gameboard drafts
 ```